Impactworkers/iw-complaint-manager/docs/_development-resources/provisioning-a-new-playground-environment.md

 ---
 layout: dev-resources
 title: Provisioning a New Playground Environment
-parent: Development Resources
+parent: How To Guides
-permalink: /dev-resources/provision-playground-environment
+permalink: /how-to/provision-playground-environment
 ---

 {: .highlight-title }